 Let me see if I can read your mind!

-Every time you think about how to budget your money, you just want to bury your head in the sand!
+Every time you think about budgeting your money, you want to bury your head in the sand!

 But hey, I am here to the rescue!

-I could tell you that I was never good with money and found spreadsheet boring too, but the reality is that I love a good budget template.
+I could tell you that I was never good with money and found spreadsheets boring too, but the reality is that I love a good spreadsheet template.
 Especially if it has pretty colors in it.

 But if you want to understand how to use these budget templates, first you need to understand…